Full Inventory Counts Are Costing You Money

 How is the count conducted?

-Four of the most common methods to conducting inventory counts: Full (or periodic) counting, cycle counting, tag counting, and ad hoc (or spot) counting.
+Four of the most common methods for conducting inventory counts are full (or periodic) counting, cycle counting, tag counting, and ad hoc (or spot) counting.

 Inventory counting method: Which is best?